 Now is the time, to get to grips with Oleander

-Sharp, clean secateurs and loppers are a must; hedge trimmers and machines?
+Sharp, clean secateurs and loppers are a must; ideally you disinfect them; automatic hedge trimmers and machines?
 No way!
 Clean quality tools and fine pruning give plants beauty and health.
 A showy oleander needs training right from the start.
 Five to seven main shoots form the structure over time.
-For a little tree one to five upright growing shoots are enough.
-Water sprouts and basal shoots consume nutrients; criss-crossing or rubbing branches attract diseases, so hence with them.
-Shoots can be cut back by one third.
+For a little “tree” one to five upright growing shoots are enough.
+Water shoots and basal shoots consume nutrients; criss-crossing or rubbing branches attract diseases, so out with them.
+Oleander can be cut back by one third or 50%.
 That makes the rascal healthy and gives him good shape.
-Oleander accepts heavy pruning in the south.
+Oleander accepts heavy pruning here in the south.
 Shrubs getting their correct treatment now, will again look fabulously in spring.
 A scoop of compost rounds off this autumn therapy.

 But why a „rascal“?
 Oleander is beautiful, but poisonous in all parts.
 Even when burnt!
 Gloves and a dust mask are needed when renovating him.
 Kids and pets may not ingest any of the pruning remains!
 However, feel free to compost it.